-Private tutoring might at first glance seem to benefit only the pupil, since it is he who advances thanks to his hours with a private tutor.
+Private tutoring at a first glance might seem to benefit only the pupil, since it is he who advances thanks to his hours with a private tutor.

-While this is largely true, as we’ll see, the tutor herself can benefit from giving private lessons, which can, as such, be seen as a kind of exchange.
+While this is largely true, as we'll see, the tutor him/herself can benefit from giving private lessons, which can, as such, be seen as a kind of exchange.

 As we will see below, students can derive many benefits from private lessons.
 They are effective in the short, medium and long term, at several stages in the education of a child or adolescent.

 Private Tuition: A Short-Term Exchange